deunix-educ/TermuxSmsGateway/README.md

 - Enter to start the installation

-### Installation parameters
+### Configuration server installation

-- smsquitto server parameters are in ~/.termux/smsquitto-conf.yaml
+- smsquitto config server are in ~/.termux/smsquitto-conf.yaml
     - host: ip or domain of the MQTT server
     - port: 1883 or 8883
     - keepalive: 60